bibanon/BASC-Archiver/documents/dan-chan-zip-format.rst

 **thread**

 This contains information about the thread.
-Useful metadata which may be extracted at archive time.
+These should be generated at archive time.
+Subkeys may be excluded if the information does not or cannot be extracted at archive time.
+This key itself may be excluded if there are no subkeys.

 * ``title``

     This contains the title of the given thread.
 It is a string, containing any characters necessary.
-This is auto-generated at archive time.

 * ``op``

     This contains information about the posted who created the thread, if it exists, including the name and email address attached to the post.
 These are strings, containing any characters necessary.
-These are optional, and may be excluded if the information does not exist at archive time.
+These are optional, and may be excluded if the information does not exist.

 * ``sticky``